Address: WWT Steart Marshes, Stert Drove, Bridgwater, Somerset, TA5 2PU

 WWT works closely with Bridgwater College to provide training opportunities and student placements in land and environmental management.

-If you are a teacher interested in learning opportunities connected with wetlands and coastal change, please visit the ‘learn with WWT’ part of our website to see the resources, then contact the.
-If you’d like further information please contact the People Engagement Officer (Lucy Bartlett) via email or call on 01278 651 090.
-Please do contact us if you are planning a visit.
+If you are a teacher interested in learning opportunities connected with wetlands and coastal change, please visit the ‘learn with WWT’ part of our website to see the resources.
+If you’d like further information or to arrange a visit, please contact us via email or call on 01278 651 090.

 Other groups are welcome and we may be able to arrange for someone to talk to large groups about the site and its wildlife.
 Please contact us via email or call us on 01278 651 090.